Karyapos/JFK_complete_data_analysis/Phase 1 (short).md

 10. **taxi_out** – (TAXI_OUT)
 11. **taxi_10tile** (10 tiled taxi_out variable for easier **Power BI** later use)

 The database also included pre‑taxi‑out details such as scheduled vs. actual departure and arrival times.
-These were confirmed not to be relevant for analysis at this stage.However, I included **dep_delay** just to privately examine that also.
+These were confirmed not to be relevant for analysis at this stage.
+However, I included **dep_delay** for internal review only.

 A separate section was created for **weather_data**: